Ashwin-Shaju/FAKE-VIRUS/README.md

 ## 📌 Project Overview

-DO IT AT YOUR OWN RISK.
+<P>DO IT AT YOUR OWN RISK.
 I AM NOT RESPOSIBLE FOR ANY DATA LOSS OR SYSTEM FALIURE.
-RUN IT ONLY ON VIRTUAL MACHINES AND NOT REAL SYSTEM.
-THIS IS STRICTLY FOR EDUCATIONAL PURPOSES
+RUN IT ONLY ON VIRTUAL MACHINES AND NOT ON REAL SYSTEM.
+THIS IS STRICTLY FOR EDUCATIONAL PURPOSES</P>
 This Python script is a **non-destructive simulation of scareware or ransomware-like behavior** designed for ethical hacking demonstrations.
 It mimics some malicious actions such as:

 - Disabling Task Manager